P

 Robin Becker on Ellis Island;

 In 2016 she photographed window-lit interiors of the Ellis Island Hospital.
 She recalled, “It was something of a modern archeological ruin.
-I found the site to be alive and profound, leading me to a fascination with the immigrant experience and the search for the ‘American dream,’” Becker decided to look back at her own personal family archives and the Ellis Island website to find faces with character and strength among early 20th century immigrants.
+I found the site to be alive and profound, leading me to a fascination with the immigrant experience and the search for the ‘American dream.’”
+Becker decided to look back at her own personal family archives and the Ellis Island website to find faces with character and strength among early 20th century immigrants.
 “I combined these with my own panoramic photo-assemblages of the hospital to create these works.
 In each of these pieces the architectural light, whether natural or painted, evokes time and memory, revealing rooms where these people look out at us or sometimes appear floating, ghost-like, suggesting their unknown but universal story.”

 “Dress Above” – Ellis Island, New York, Immigration series, mixed media, cloth, paint pigment, handmade paper

-Becker was inspired by her visit to Ellis Island and created “Dress Above.”
+Becker was inspired by her visit to Ellis Island and then created “Dress Above.”
 In this artwork Becker placed a delicate dress in layers of silk floating above a circular hallway, created by doctors who in 1902 thought germs only traveled in straight lines!

 Q: Of all the places that you have been, do you have a favorite?